 - 1. Select a local or remote server, depending on what machine your hardware target is connected to: - Local server: Use this setting if your hardware target is connected to the same machine on which you are running the Vivado IDE (See Figure 2-12).
-The Vivado software automatically starts the Vivado hardware server (hw_server) and Vivado CSE server (vcse_server) applications on the local machine. - Remote server: Use this setting if your hardware target is connected to a different machine on which you are running the Vivado IDE.
+The Vivado software automatically starts the Vivado hardware server (hw_server) application on the local machine. - Remote server: Use this setting if your hardware target is connected to a different machine on which you are running the Vivado IDE.
 Specify the host name or IP address of the remote machine and the port number for the hardware server (hw_server) application that is running on that machine (see Figure 2-13).
-Note that Vivado will automatically start the Vivado CSE server (vcse_server) on the local machine.
 Refer to Connecting to a Remote hw_server Running on a Lab Machine in Chapter 5 for more details on remote debugging.